Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.hr
 ```

 The hour, a unit of time defined as 60 minutes.

-Dimension: `Unitful.𝐓`.

-See Also: `Unitful.minute`.

 #### Minute